audreyfeldroy/cookiecutter-pypackage/.github/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: bug
+assignees: ''

+---

-* Date you used Cookiecutter PyPackage:
+* Date you used Cookiecutter NetBox plugin:
 * Cookiecutter version used, if any:
 * Python version, if any:
 * Operating System: